alttch/bma-info/eva4/lmacro/py/python_macros_api.rst

 stop - executes an action to stop a unit
 ----------------------------------------

-Creates unit control action to set its status to 0
+Creates unit control action to set its value to 0

 .. code-block:: python